sigven/cpsr/docs/about.md

 The cancer predisposition report can show variants found in a number of well-known cancer predisposition genes, and the specific set of genes can be customized by the user by choosing any of the following __virtual gene panels (0 - 42)__:

-  * **Panel 0 (default)** is a comprehensive, research-based gene panel assembled through known sources on cancer predisposition:
+  * **Panel 0** is a comprehensive, research-based gene panel assembled through known sources on cancer predisposition:

 	* A list of 152 genes that were curated and established within TCGA’s pan-cancer study ([Huang et al., *Cell*, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29625052))
 	* A list of 107 protein-coding genes that has been manually curated in COSMIC’s [Cancer Gene Census v91](https://cancer.sanger.ac.uk/census),
 	* A list of 148 protein-coding genes established by experts within the Norwegian Cancer Genomics Consortium (http://cancergenomics.no)
-	* Additional genes deemed relevant for cancer predisposition (contributed by the CPSR user community)
+	* Additional genes (> 100) deemed relevant for cancer predisposition - as contributed by the CPSR user community\
+	&nbsp;\
+	&nbsp;\

-	The combination of the above sources resulted in a non-redundant set of [216 protein-coding genes](https://github.com/sigven/cpsr/blob/master/predisposition.md) which carry variants that may predispose to tumor development.
+	In total, the combination of the sources above gives a non-redundant set of **n = 433 genes** of relevance for cancer predisposition - [CPSR superpanel set, v3.0](superpanel.html)

+	&nbsp;\

  * **Panels 1 - 42** are panels for inherited cancer syndromes and cancer predisposition assembled within the [Genomics England PanelApp](https://panelapp.genomicsengland.co.uk/):
      * [1 = Adult solid tumours cancer susceptibility](https://panelapp.genomicsengland.co.uk/panels/245/)